DiXap/WeatherForecastApp/README.md

 # Usage
 As mentioned before, the app only reads csv files, although you can modify the functions in `main.py` in order to request for a specific location forecast.
-Don't delete `Data`/ `resources` directories or its child directories for they're used in the main excecutoin of the app.
+Don't delete `Data`/ `resources` directories or its child directories for they're used in the main excecution of the app.
 Once you're ready, whether you modify something or not, go to your terminal and in the main directory of the project run the following:
 ```
 python main.py